-Exams for all sections will be administered at your normal meeting time in your normal meeting room, except for the Math 227 Exam 2.
+Exams for all sections will be administered at your normal meeting time in your normal meeting room, except for the Math 227 Exam 2 (Final Exam).

-The dates, times and places given below for Exams will be confirmed or modified before each exam.
+The dates and times are given in the weekly schedule below and will be confirmed or modified before each exam.

-The Exam 2 for Math 227 for all sections will be administered in a common exam during May 13-19.
+The Exam 2 (Final Exam) for Math 227 for all sections will be administered on a common exam date during May 7-12.

 A detailed contents of each exam will be determined one week before the exam, but we expect it to be as follows: